-- Daily Scrum – The Daily Scrum is a short meeting for the Development Team to synch their efforts, assess progress toward their sprint goal, and plan for the day ahead.
+- Daily Scrum – The Daily Scrum is a short meeting for the Developers to synch their efforts, assess progress toward their sprint goal, and plan for the day ahead.

 - Sprint Review – The Sprint Review is an inspection of the output of the sprint.
 It allows the team to demonstrate their progress, showcase the product and get feedback.

 - Sprint Retrospective – The Retrospective is an event where the Development Team meets to discuss how to improve their process to make it more effective and enjoyable.

-Download Your Agile Principles and Scrum Cheat Sheet Now
+Download Your Agile and Scrum Tip Sheet Now

 You might also find the links on our Agile Coaching Resources page helpful.
 We’ve created a concise index to all our posts related to Scrum Mastering and Agile Coaching.